benradstone/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi.md

 Log in to your VM prior to starting these steps.

-### Setup Fusion
+### Setup LiveData Plane

-1. Clone the Fusion docker repository to your Azure VM instance:
+1. Clone the LiveData Plane docker repository to your Azure VM instance:

    `git clone https://github.com/WANdisco/fusion-docker-compose.git`